Michael E. Uslan: Teaching

 Uslan recalls that Roger Stern "has been teaching a one-hour credit experimental course on comic book history and art," while he (Uslan) was "having fun with an I.U.
 Free University course on 'The Comic Book Hero'."
 Stern and Uslan discovered they shared interests, and when Stern "couldn't stand teaching the course any longer," Uslan took it over and changed it into one that took "an academic approach to the comics, divided into its history, folklore, art, sociology, psychology, and literary/educational value.
 Looking at their stages of relevancy and fantasy, the many aspects of censorship, their effects on other media, penciling and inking styles, their psychological implications, current and future trends, and the role of comics in school systems."

 Uslan intended that his course on comics gives students the full three hours of college credit, on a par with "history, physics, or chemistry."
 In order to be eligible to teach the course as an undergraduate, Uslan found a sponsor in Henry Glassie, a professor in the Department of Folklore, who saw superheroes as the logical descendant to Norse, Egyptian and Greek mythology.

 The Dean of the College of Arts and Sciences challenged the nature of Uslan's course, but gave his approval.
-Uslan's course, by then-titled "The Comic Book in Society," thus became "the first accredited course on the serious study of comic books."
+Uslan's course, titled "The Comic Book in Society," thus became "the first accredited course on the serious study of comic books."

 Uslan won fame for his comic book class by anonymously calling a local newspaper reporter and complaining about the course.
 TV crews filmed the first five meetings of the course, by then called "The Comic Book in America," including John Chancellor's NBC News.
-Intending to invite different speakers each semester, Uslan found that Denny O'Neil was voted for by the class so often that he became the regular invitee (Uslan notes that Bob Rozakis was among those passed over in favor of O'Neil).
+Intending to invite different speakers each semester, Uslan found that Denny O'Neil was voted for by the class so often that he became the regular invitee.
+Uslan notes that Bob Rozakis was among those passed over in favor of O'Neil.

-Press coverage led to Uslan being invited to lecture at a number of colleges and high schools, as well as participate in talk shows on radio and TV (his first television appearance was alongside writers Steve Englehart and Gerry Conway).
+Press coverage led to Uslan being invited to lecture at a number of colleges and high schools, as well as participate in talk shows on radio and TV.
+His first television appearance was alongside writers Steve Englehart and Gerry Conway.
 It also led to phone calls from Stan Lee, and eventually to a job offer from DC Comics.
 Uslan wrote a textbook dealing with his course, The Comic Book in America (Indiana University, 1971).

+At Indiana University, Uslan is a Professor of Practice.
+In 2014, Uslan began instructing as a Professor of Practice at Indiana University, and has been implementing experiential learning in media school courses to better prepare students for their potential careers in the film and television industry.
+The classes he instructs (Live from L.A.: Pros Make Movies, and Business of Production Motion Pictures) involve bringing people who have worked "in the trenches everyday in Hollywood" to speak to students on the realities of the film industry.